SvyatoslavFedynyak/internet-store/README.md

 # online-store
 Online store for second web-dev task.
-Will be written on python Django
+Will be written on Django Oscar